augmentable-dev/go-run-deno/README.md

 ## How

 The source in `main.go` should be fairly straightforward, only `stdlib` packages are used.
-Set `HTTP_PORT` to change what port to listen on, if you're running the binary directly.
 A `Dockerfile` is also included, you can build and run it like so:

 ```